 2. Redken Diamond Oil Glow Dry

-This hair serum will give your hair an impossible shine, and seriously upgrade any hairstyling look.
+This hair oil will give your hair an impossible shine, and seriously upgrade any hairstyling look.
 Unlike some of the other best hair oils on this list, this one doesn’t have any hair nourishing properties – it is straight silicone with fragrance, although the texture is light enough so that it’ll also work for oily hair.

 It does what it does extremely well, but nothing beyond.
 If that is what you need, you can find it at Ulta.